shotgunsoftware/tk-core/tests/integration_tests/README.md

 The pre-requisites for picking a framework would have to be:

-- be open-source, we want this to run on travis
+- be open-source or publicly available, as we want this to run on travis
 - be able to split a test in multiple steps, which can fail the test early
 - be able to run a test one step at a time to debug them
 - make it easy to integrate code coverage from subprocesses that are invoked